tsprlng/useful-pgp-agent/guide/src/opgpcard.md

 You can set a "Cardholder Name" on an OpenPGP card.
 That name field is informational.

-`opgpcard admin -c FFFE:12345678 name "Alice Adams"`
+`$ opgpcard admin -c FFFE:12345678 name "Alice Adams"`

 ## Set URL

 You can set a URL on an OpenPGP card.

 The URL "should contain a Link to a set of public keys in OpenPGP format, related to the card".
-Some software may use this URL to obtain a copy of the corresponding public key for a card.
+Some software may use this URL to obtain a copy of the corresponding public key for the key material on your card.

 `$ opgpcard admin -c FFFE:12345678 url <url>`